Spherical Perspective on Learning with Normalization Layers: SGD is equivalent to AdaGradG

-We leverage the tools introduced in the spherical framework to find a scheme constrained to the hypersphere that is equivalent to SGD.
-We show that for radially-invariant models, SGD behaves like Adam without momentum, adapted and constrained to the unit hypersphere.
+In this section, we leverage the tools introduced in the spherical framework of Section~\ref{sec:background} to find a scheme constrained to the hypersphere that is equivalent to SGD.
+We show that, for radially-invariant models, SGD is actually an adaptive optimization method.
+Formally, SGD is equivalent to a special case of AdamG~\citep{cho2017riemannian} without momentum, where AdamG is a variant of Adam adapted and constrained to the unit hypersphere.
+Alternatively, we can also say that SGD is equivalent to a variant of AdaGrad adapted and constrained to the hypersphere, where AdaGrad is a special case of Adam without momentum.
+Besides, we illustrate this theoretical equivalence empirically.